About me

 As a teen I enjoyed taking pictures with a film camera.
 I even won a Denver Post photography award for a picture of a climber on an overhang.
 However I did not enjoy the darkroom and did not have art training.
 So I began taking pictures for family memories.

-In the mid-1990’s I embraced the new digital photography, as it offered wonderful new possibilities to the film paradigm of image recording.
+In the mid-1990’s I embraced the new digital photography, as it offered wonderful new possibilities to the film paradigm of photography.
 I continued my film orientation as the family photographer and documentarian, producing representational photographs to share with others.
-As has became clear along the way, sharing is vital to my life’s and artist’s vision.
+Sharing my work is vital to my life’s and artist’s vision.

 Somewhere around 2005, I began to be aware of a desire to express something more in my photography.
 This was a very vague feeling for which words were lacking.
 What that something more was, was to be discovered over the next several decades.